DCAN-Labs/opendatainit-docs/docs/aws.md

 Submit a PR to the central repository and inform the Informatics Hub.
 Informatics will contact Amazon to link the repository with the MIDB account (Step 4 in the [AWS Handbook](https://assets.opendata.aws/aws-onboarding-handbook-for-data-providers-en-US.pdf)), create the S3 bucket referenced in the YAML (assuming it is available), and inform Amazon that the necessary steps to merge the PR have been completed.
 Once merged (this may take a few days), you will be provided with AWS credentials for read/write access to the bucket and you can proceed to upload your data!

 ### Step 5: AWS Bucket Configuration
-Informatics will handle the majority of the configurations required to make the bucket publicly available, but there may be additional features you wish to employ that require access to the AWS web console.
+The Informatics Hub can will handle the majority of the configurations required to make the bucket publicly available, but there may be additional features you wish to employ that require access to the AWS web console.
 You can either request Informatics (the "root" user) to make these updates for you or ask that they add you as an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) to access the web console directly to make changes.
 The following are recommended configurations to ensure public accessibility and allow tracking for repository usage:

 #### Enable ACLs Under Object Ownership
 Though Amazon generally recommends using a bucket policy instead, our current process requires that **ACLs enabled** be checked under **Object Ownership**: